Rethinking Supply Chain Planning: A Generative Paradigm: Retrospect and Redefinition

-Traditionally, SCP is carried out through a combination of rule-based systems, human expertise, and optimization models such as Mixed Integer Programming (MIP) or heuristics.
+Traditionally, supply chain planning is carried out through a combination of rule-based systems, human expertise, and optimization models such as Mixed Integer Programming (MIP) or heuristics.
 Rule-based systems encode domain knowledge into fixed decision rules, enabling automated plan generation under stable conditions.
 Optimization models, on the other hand, aim to compute mathematically optimal plans given a well-defined objective function and a set of constraints.
-While these approaches are effective in well-structured, static environments, they face several limitations in modern e-commerce scenarios: \begin{itemize} \item \textbf{Data heterogeneity and incompleteness.} Input data originates from various sources, including ERP, WMS, TMS, and third-party logistics systems, and often suffers from delays, noise, or missing values, complicating the analysis and decision-making process.

-\item \textbf{High uncertainty.} Demand patterns are volatile due to factors such as market trends, seasonality, and external disruptions, making it difficult to forecast accurately and plan efficiently.

-\item \textbf{Execution inefficiency.} Once a plan is generated, adjustments to accommodate new constraints or changing business priorities often require restarting the planning process from scratch, resulting in significant delays and inefficiencies.
+Although these approaches are effective in well-structured, static environments, they face several limitations in modern e-commerce scenarios: (i) \textbf{Data heterogeneity and incompleteness.} Input data originates from various sources, including Enterprise Resource Planning (ERP), Warehouse Management System (WMS), Transportation Management System (TMS), and third-party logistics systems, and often suffers from delays, noise, or missing values, complicating the analysis and decision-making process. (ii) \textbf{High uncertainty.} Demand patterns are volatile due to factors such as market trends, seasonality, and external disruptions, making it difficult to forecast accurately and plan efficiently. (iii) \textbf{Execution inefficiency.} Once a plan is generated, adjustments to accommodate new constraints or changing business priorities often require restarting the planning process from scratch, resulting in significant delays and inefficiencies. (iv) \textbf{Adaptation latency.} Traditional planning systems often involve time-consuming recalculations or manual interventions when external conditions change, leading to slower response times and reduced flexibility in dynamic environments.